The question of whether General Motors (NYSE:GM) can survive or go out of business depends largely on the company’s ability to service its debt.

 GM’s Automotive Interest Expense

-Before heading off to the ratios, let’s take a quick look at GM’s incurred interest expenses for the period from fiscal 2015 to fiscal 2021 which are shown in the chart above.
+Before heading off to the ratios, let’s take a quick look at GM’s incurred interest expenses for the period from fiscal 2015 to fiscal 2021 as shown in the chart above.

 Take note that GM’s incurred interest expense shown in the chart came entirely from its automotive segment.